Plusnet: Origins

 In June 2000, the Force9 brand was changed to Plusnet.
-This coincided with the introduction of the Surftime dialup internet products, the first real 24/7 unmetered dial-up service in the UK.
+This coincided with the introduction of the Surftime dial-up internet products, the first real 24/7 unmetered dial-up service in the UK.

 Plusnet continued to see month on month growth in the dial-up market, and this growth was further augmented with the launch of a 512 kbit/s ADSL broadband internet service in August 2000.
-Plusnet launched their first broadband products on the same day that BT first made them available to the UK market.
+Plusnet launched their first broadband products on the same day that BT made them available to the UK market.

 Plusnet continued to develop their product set over the next few years as new broadband speeds and technologies became available.
-The initial broadband product performed at a speed of 512 kbit/s, and required a BT Engineer to visit the customer premises to install the service.
-As time went on, the maximum speeds increased to 1 Mbit/s, 2 Mbit/s and, today, up to 16 Mbit/s.
-In January 2002, Plusnet launched a 'Self Install' broadband product that the end user was able to set up themselves without the need for a visit to the premises by a BT Engineer.
+The initial broadband product performed at a speed of 512 kbit/s, and required a BT engineer to visit the customer premises to install the service.
+As time went on, the maximum speeds increased.
+In January 2002, Plusnet launched a 'self Install' broadband product that the end user was able to set up themselves without the need for a visit to the premises by a BT engineer.

 In January 2004, the Force9 brand was still used by PlusNet Technologies Ltd. Plusnet Technologies Ltd. floated on the Alternative Investment Market of the London Stock Exchange as Plusnet PLC.

 In November 2004, Plusnet won best consumer ISP at the Future Publishing internet awards.

-In November 2005, Plusnet acquired Parbin Ltd and its consumer ISP MetroNet – which at that time provided a range of 'pay as you go' broadband packages.
-As part of the Parbin acquisition, Plusnet assumed ownership of several other brands; Pay as You Host, INUK and Port995.
+In November 2005, Plusnet acquired Parbin Ltd and its consumer ISP MetroNet, which at that time provided a range of 'pay as you go' broadband packages.
+As part of the Parbin acquisition, Plusnet assumed ownership of several other brands: Pay as You Host, INUK and Port995.